Trident (UK nuclear programme): Warheads

 The warheads are primarily constructed at AWE Aldermaston, with other parts being made at other AWE facilities such as Burghfield.
 The British government insists the warhead is indigenously designed, but analysts including Hans M. Kristensen with the Federation of American Scientists believe that it is largely based on the US W76 design.
 Under the 1958 US–UK Mutual Defence Agreement the UK is allowed to draw upon US warhead design information, but constructing and maintaining warheads for the Trident programme is the responsibility of AWE.
 US President George H. W. Bush authorised the transfer of nuclear warhead components to the UK between 1991 and 1996.
 The first Holbrook warhead was finished in September 1992 with production probably ending in 1999.
 Each warhead is housed in a cone-shaped re-entry vehicle made in the US called the Mk 4 and is the same reentry vehicle used by the US Navy with its W76 warhead.
 This shell protects it from the high temperatures experienced upon re-entry into Earth's atmosphere.
 The Trident warhead's fusing, arming and firing mechanisms are carefully designed so that it can only detonate after launch and ballistic deployment.

 On 25 February 2020, the UK released a Written Statement outlining that the current UK nuclear warheads will be replaced and will match the US Trident SLBM and related systems.
-Earlier, it was reported that Commander US Strategic Command, Admiral Charles Richard, mentioned in a Senate hearing that the UK was already working to replace its warheads, matching the future US W93 warhead.
+Earlier, it was reported that Commander US Strategic Command, Admiral Charles A. Richard, mentioned in a Senate hearing that the UK was already working to replace its warheads, which would share technology with the future W93 warhead.
+In March 2024, the Ministry of Defence released a report which detailed, the replacement warhead would be designated as the A21/Mk7 and named Astraea.
+The A21 Astraea warhead is to be a "sovereign design".
+It will be the first UK warhead to be deployed without live tests, relying on simulations and models from the AWE and EPURE, a joint UK-French facility.